 Cottage Grove Ravine Regional Park (Cottage Grove)

-18-mile multi-use Gateway State Trail runs through Washington County.
+18-mile multi-use Gateway State Trail runs through Ramsey and Washington Counties.
 Alongside runs 10 miles of unpaved trails for horses.
-One trailhead is in Pine Point Regional Park near Stillwater and the other is in Saint Paul.
+One trailhead is in Pine Point Regional Park near Stillwater and the other is in urban Saint Paul.

-It connects up with the Brown’s Creek State Trail in Grant if you’d like a detour into Stillwater.
-Here’s the map.
+It connects up with the Brown’s Creek State Trail at Duluth Junction if you’d like a detour into Stillwater.
+Here’s the Gateway map.

 Hardwood Creek Regional Trail (Hugo, Forest Lake)